|· Forum Posting Rules · Portal||Help Search Members Calendar|

 Lie 1.
 The author may disagree with having his paper on Poptech’s list.

 "Disclaimer: The inclusion of a paper in this list does not imply a specific personal position to any of the authors.
-While certain authors on the list cannot be labeled skeptics (e.g. Harold Brooks, Roger Pielke Jr., Roger Pielke Sr.) their paper(s) or results from their paper(s) can still support skeptic's arguments against ACC/AGW alarm."
+While certain authors on the list cannot be labeled skeptics (e.g. Harold Brooks, Roger Pielke Jr., Roger Pielke Sr.) their paper(s) or results from their paper(s) can still support skeptic's arguments against Alarmism."

 (1) Roger Pielke Jr's "criticism" has been refuted,